 Member in good standing of the Texas State Bar.

 When you’re applying for jobs still waiting to get admitted, you should put the details at the top of your general counsel resume.

 When you’ve practiced for a few years, you can add it towards the bottom of your resume, if at all.

 You don’t have to be a graphic designer to create your lawyer CV.
-Check out our free resume builder that you can access when you register.
+Check out our powerful resume builder that you can access when you register.
 Polish your resume and grab the attention of recruiters quickly.